junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Bobby breathes out.
 "Good to know, thank God you're not dead in that whole --" he waves a hand to vaguely refer to whatever happened just now in place for a word he can never find.
 He clicks the safety bolt back on.

 "Yet."
-Sam says.
+Sam deadpans.

 "What?"

-"Not dead, yet."
-Sam keeps his hunter's gait, hands still on the machete -- the same one he carried with into the vampire nest where Dean was killed.
+"Not dead, *yet*."
+Sam keeps his hunter's gait, hands still on the machete -- the same one he carried into that vampire nest where Dean was beheaded.
 "Cas still needs to be dead to go to the Purgatory, remember?"

 Bobby swallows, falling to silence.
 After a beat, "And you want to do the honor?"